B3rn475/www.bernaschina.com/source/_posts/my(amame)-3d-printing-a-headset.md

 ## Changes to the design

 ### 3.5mm jack
-While I think that the original design with the 2 Mini-XLRs is really cool, especially to audio experts, it is a bit excessive to me.
+While I think that the original design with the 2 Mini-XLRs is really cool, especially to audio experts, it is a bit excessive for me.
 __I just wanted a good old 3.5mm jack.__

 And here comes the community.